Rain scald: Prevention

 In addition to wet conditions, exposure to ticks, biting flies, and contact with other infected animals can also cause the spread of rain scald.
 Tick and insect control is an effective way to stop the spread of the bacteria from one animal to another.
 Separating infected animals will help to isolate bacterial colonies.
 Keeping the animal in a dry, well-ventilated area out of the rain and wet conditions will stop the bacteria from growing.
-As the bacteria multiplies best in warm, wet conditions, keeping the horse stabled, sheltered, or rugged with a waterproof rug during wet weather, protects the skin from prolonged wetting and helps to prevent infection.

 Treatment

 Rain scald normally heals on its own; however, the condition can spread, so prompt treatment is recommended.
 Although some cases can be severe, most rain scald is minor and can be treated at home naturally.

-Treatment involves cleaning affected areas with antiseptic scrub and applying a solution of 1% potash alum.
-Affected areas should be gently washed with a mild disinfectant shampoo or solution like chlorhexidine or povidone iodine.
-A broad-spectrum antibiotic powder, spray or ointment is applied.
-Severely affected horses may need systemic antibiotic treatment by injection or by mouth.

 Typically the condition is not life-threatening, nor does it impact the welfare of the horse, so treatments are more for the owner's peace of mind and cosmetic appeal of the animal.